Chapter 11 Subgroup-based analysis

 to turn these observer-species estimates into a single row for each subgroup, with subgroup sizes averaged using the geometric mean:

 We can then use these subgroups to conduct additional filtering for each phase of the PC protocol.
 Phase 1 detections need to be within 4.5km, not past the beam, and made by a primary observer with a valid “best” estimate.
 Phase 2 detections need to be within 4.5km and have a valid “best” estimate.
+(Note that we are changing the column named "PerpDist"

 # Filters that apply to both phases